Steakhouse-Financial/box/README.md

 2. **Shutdown mode**
    - Triggered by the guardian (or curator).
    - New deposits are blocked.
-   - The guardian may restore normal mode *only before winddown begins*.
+   - The guardian may restore normal mode *only before wind-down begins*.

 3. **Winddown mode**
    - Permissionless recovery process.